 Software Quality Assurance and Release Manager

 Catherine earned her B.S. in Marine Biology from the University of Maine at Machias and her A.S. in Applied Marine Biology and Oceanography from Southern Maine Community College.
 Catherine spent time building ocean surface drifters and researching genetic drift in local populations of Osmerus mordax.
-Catherine has 5 years of user support experience as well as two years of software training and documentation experience.
+Catherine has over 7 years of user support experience and over 4 years of software training and documentation experience.
 When Catherine is not working in the Portland office, she is testing the elevation boundaries of Climb by checking in from the summits of the New England 4,000 foot mountain peaks.